Azure/azure-quickstart-templates/sharepoint-adfs/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-With the VM size set by default, provisioning of template takes about 1h30 - 1h45 to complete.
+With the default sizes of virtual machines, provisioning of the template takes about 1h30 - 1h45 to complete.

 ## Known issues or limitations